bolderflight/spaaro/README.md

 The software will output messages over the FMU-R micro USB.
 If *DEBUG* is set to *true*, the software will wait for a serial monitor to be opened before it starts booting, ensuring that you will receive all messages, which is useful for debugging any issues.
 If *DEBUG* is set to false, the software will immediately start booting on power-up, which is the typical configuration for flight.

-The *config* struct has top-level items for *sensor*, *nav*, *effector*, and *telem*, which will be described in detail in the following sections.
+The *config* struct has top-level items for *sensor*, *airdata*, *bfs-ekf*, and *telem*, which will be described in detail in the following sections.
 An example, complete aircraft configuration is:

 ```C++
 AircraftConfig config = {